10 Dog Breeds With the Best Sense of Smell

 #8 The Black and Tan Coonhound

 The black and tan coonhound works by moonlight, trailing his quarry and bawling to help hunters locate the dog in the darkness.
 A cold-nosed hound, they are able to detect cold, convoluted trails.
 Trailing dogs differ from tracking dogs in that the tracker follows the exact footsteps of its prey.
 The trailing dog sweeps across a 10 to 15 foot wide path, in a zigzag pattern.
+Once the prey has been treed, he will alert his hunter with a deep-throated baying.

 #7 The Bluetick Coonhound